 President John F. Kennedy

-Top Books: Silent Spring, Rachel Carson; Catch-22, Joseph Heller; The Guns of August, Barbara Tuchman
+Top Books: Silent Spring, Rachel Carson; The Guns of August, Barbara Tuchman

-November 23: JFK assassinated; Lee Harvey Oswald arrested.
-Lyndon Johnson sworn in as 36th president.
-In a shooting seen live by millions of TV viewers, Jack Ruby kills Lee Harvey Oswald.
+November 23: President JFK assassinated; Lee Harvey Oswald arrested.
+Lyndon Johnson sworn in as president.
+Millions of TV viewers see Jack Ruby kill Lee Harvey Oswald.

 1981 news and events